biosustain/cell-factory-design-course/_episodes/11-Predict-gene-expression-modulation-targets.md

 teaching: 30 min
 exercises: 30 min
 questions:
-- How can I interpret transcriptomic/proteomic data in the context of a metabolic model?
+- How can I predict over-expression and down-regulation targets?
-- How do I visualize omics data in the context of pathways?
 objectives:
-- Learn how to visualize omics data using Escher.
+- Learn how to use FSEOF.
-- Learn how to run GIMME, iMat and other related methods for integrating expression data into models.
+- Learn how to use DifferentialFVA.
 keypoints:
 - "`cameo.strain_design.DifferentialFVA` uses flux variability analysis to compare flux ranges of reactions in production state vs. wild type state to determine which fluxes need to go up or down."
 ---